abilandz/NAT3054/Lecture_3/make.md

 5. _Loading_ &mdash; this stage happens when the program starts up.
 The program is scanned for references to shared libraries, and any references found are resolved and the shared libraries are mapped into the program.
 This way, only at runtime, different programs re-use exactly the same pre-compiled code stored in the shared libraries.
 TBI 20250916 improve the wording further here
 6. _Build_ &mdash; All stages above put together.

-All steps above are now illustrated with a simple example, in which a shared library is made for some functions, and then used afterward in a program.
+All stages above are now illustrated with a simple example, in which a shared library is made for some functions, and then used afterward in a program.
 TBI 20250916 improve the wording further here